A History of Serving Dignity & Hope

 2006: Super All Year

 More than $300,000 is raised by generous readers of a column written by Albom after spending the night at a homeless shelter.
 The column pointed out that the city was providing a three-day “Super Bowl party” for its homeless while the tourists were in town, only to return them to their former circumstances come Monday morning.
-After Albom goes public with a plea to do as much for homeless people all winter as the city was doing over Super Bowl weekend, the non-profit SAY Detroit is formed in partnership with the Detroit Rescue Mission Ministries.
+After Albom goes public with a plea to do as much for homeless people all winter as the city was doing over Super Bowl weekend, the non-profit SAY (Super All Year) Detroit is formed in partnership with the Detroit Rescue Mission Ministries.
 Initial projects included:

 - a new kitchen for homeless veterans at the Michigan Veterans Foundation;